 When working on Babel, Ashley was a junior at Booker T. Washington Arts Magnet.
 She studied theater at the school and joined the cast of Cry Havoc after the interview process.
 In 2020, Ashley graduated from high school and plans to study lighting design in college.

-Since graduating from Booker T Washington High School, Josh has continued to pursue acting.
-Recently, he starred in a TikTok/YouTube ‘mockumentary’ series The Kings of Class.
-Josh was a 16-year-old sophomore when he stepped into the Babel cast; he’s currently a freshman in theater performance on a full scholarship to SCAD, the Savannah College of Art and Design.
+Since graduating from Booker T. Washington High School, Josh has continued to pursue acting.
+Recently, he starred in a TikTok/YouTube ‘mockumentary’ series called The Kings of Class.
+Josh was a 16-year-old sophomore when he stepped into the Babel cast; he’s currently a freshman in theater performance on a full scholarship to SCAD, the Savannah College of Art and Design in Georgia.

-Arlington native Lillie was a 13-year-old freshman drama student at Grand Prairie Fine Arts Academy while making Babel.
+Arlington native Lillie was a 13-year-old drama student at Grand Prairie Fine Arts Academy while making Babel.
 Now 16, she’s still a drama student there but is also a student journalist for Revolution Now magazine.
-She recently finished a student journalism program at the Dallas Morning News.
-And has just launched a reporting blog called The Young Correspondent.
+She recently finished a student journalism program at the Dallas Morning News, and has just launched a reporting blog called The Young Correspondent. [/three_fourth_last]

-Jordan joined the cast of Babel later than most.
-But he had previously acted with Cry Havoc Theatre Company in multiple performances, including Shots Fired.
+Jordan joined the cast of Babel later than most, but he had previously acted with Cry Havoc Theater Company in multiple performances, including Shots Fired.
 Since Babel‘s premiere, Jordan has graduated high school and acted in shows at the KD Conservatory.

 Lisa has been active in the North Texas theater community for more than 25 years.
 She was a directing intern at Theatre Three under the late executive director Jac Alder.
 Lisa began teaching in 2000, and has been part of the Dallas Theater Center’s education program, winner of the National Arts and Humanities Youth Program Award.
 Lisa teaches at Booker T. Washington Arts Magnet School and is a Distinguished Teacher and a Master Mentor in DISD.

-Currently, a clinical assistant professor of drama at the University of Texas at Dallas, Shelby-Allison is both a writer and director.
-In the Dallas area, she has worked with Dead White Zombies, the Dallas Theater Center, WaterTower Theatre, Shakespeare Dallas and Kitchen Dog Theater — in addition to Cry Havoc.
+Shelby-Allison is currently a clinical assistant professor of drama at the University of Texas at Dallas, and is both a writer and director.
+In the Dallas area, she has worked with Dead White Zombies, the Dallas Theater Center, WaterTower Theatre, Shakespeare Dallas and Kitchen Dog Theater, in addition to Cry Havoc.
 She has worked as a teaching artist and director with the Shakespeare Theatre of New Jersey and The Berkshire Theatre Group.
-She also interned with the famous Wooster Group and has written for TheatreJones, HowlRound and the Dallas Observer.
+She also interned with the famous Wooster Group and has written for TheatreJones, HowlRound and the Dallas Observer